 There are several places where a student can go to find suitable job offers in Luxembourg.
 You can either do it online, visit communes and seek the help of the government, or even go to a student job fair that is organized annually.
-Here are a few options on how to find employment while you are still an undergraduate.
+Here are a few options for finding employment while you are still an undergraduate.

 Traditional job aggregators are an option, and although many of the offers are not for students, it is possible to find some suitable ones.
 It's always worth to try and send your CV to the employer, and ask for a paid internship or a job that you can do for them.